pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 version using git tags in the version and release your package lesson.
 :::

-### Adjust project classifiers
+### OPTIONAL: Adjust your project classifiers

 Hatch by default provides a list of classifiers that define what Python versions your package supports.
-While this won't impact your package build, let's remove some of them that you likely don't need.
+These classifiers do not in any way impact your package's build and are primarily intended to be used when you publish your package to PyPI.

+If you don't plan on publishing to PyPI, you can skip this section.
+However, if you wish, you can clean it up a bit.

+To begin:

-* Remove support for python 3.8
+* Remove support for Python 3.8

-Also because we are assuming you're creating a pure Python package, you can remove the following classifiers:
+Also because you are creating a pure Python package, you can in this lesson, you can remove the following classifiers:

 ```toml
 classifiers = [